ironhack-labs/lab-canvas-race-car/README.md

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_9a8f35a079a1343f39cee4028ab8a081.png)

 Once we have our road, we need the player's car.
-The same as for the raod, in the `images` folder, you will find a `.png` file you should use.
+The same as for the road, in the `images` folder, you will find a `.png` file you should use.

 ### Iteration 3: Make the car move right and left